tranleduy2000/pascalnide/README.md

 ```

 ## How to contribute

-All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
-Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!
+All contributions are welcome, include code, documentation, suggestions, bug reports, ... .
+Use github pull request feature or email me.
+Many thanks for your help
 ## Tutorials

 1. [Google Voice](wiki/tutorials/vi/google_voice/google_voice.md)